aws-samples/aws-get-started-workshop/content/03-dev/07-reference/01-getting-started-guide-builder-team-members.md

 If I already have an AWS account registered with my corporate/company email, can I use it instead?

-If you have production workloads, contact your cloud foundations team to absorb that account into our proper environment to ensure compliance and security requirements are met.
+If you have production workloads, contact your cloud foundations team to absorb that account into our proper environment to help ensure compliance and security requirements are met.

 ## Getting Support